-- Voice usage and monthly fees are recognized when the services are rendered; - Revenue from the provision of broadband and mobile data services are recognized when the services are provided to customers; - Data and internet application service revenue, which mainly represent revenue from the provision of data storage and application, information communications technology and other internet related services, are recognized when services are rendered; - Other value-added services revenue, which mainly represents revenue from the provision of services such as short message, cool ringtone, personalized ring, caller number display and secretarial services to subscribers etc., are recognized when services are rendered; - Interconnection fees represent revenue received or receivable from other domestic and foreign telecommunications operators for the use of the Group's telecommunications network, is recognized when service is rendered; - Revenue from leased lines and associated services, which mainly represent income from offering lines and customer-end equipment to customers for usage and related services, are recognized on a straight-line basis over the respective lease and service period; - Standalone sales of telecommunications products, which mainly represent handsets and accessories, are recognized when title has been passed to the buyers;
+- Voice usage and monthly fees are recognized when the services are rendered; - Revenue from the provision of broadband and mobile data services are recognized when the services are provided to customers; - Data and internet application service revenue, which mainly represent revenue from the provision of data storage and application, information communications technology and other internet related services, are recognized when services are rendered; - Other value-added services revenue, which mainly represents revenue from the provision of services such as short message, cool ringtone, personalized ring, caller number display and secretarial services to subscribers etc., are recognized when services are rendered: - Interconnection fees, which represent revenue received or receivable from other domestic and foreign telecommunications operators for the use of the Group's telecommunications network, are recognized when services are rendered; - Revenue from transmission lines usage and associated services, which mainly represent income from offering lines and customer-end equipment to customers for usage and related services, are recognized upon fulfillment of services obligation over the respective usage and service period; - Standalone sales of telecommunications products, which mainly represent handsets and accessories, and telecommunications equipment, are recognized when title have been passed to the buyers; - The Group offers preferential packages to the customers which include the bundle sale of mobile handset and provision of service.
+The total contract consideration of such preferential packages is allocated to service revenue and sales of handsets based on their standalone selling prices.
+Revenue relating to the sale of the handset is recognized when the title is passed to the customer whereas service revenue is recognized based upon the actual usage of the telecommunications service.
+The cost of the mobile handset is expensed immediately to the statements of income upon revenue recognition.